Manly Substation

 The Manly Substation is a heritage-listed electrical substation located at 34a-36 Whistler Street, Manly, Northern Beaches Council, New South Wales, Australia.
 It was built in 1945.
-It is also known as #15009 Manly 33Kv Zone/Residential Unit.
+It is also known as #15009 Manly 33 kV Zone/Residential Unit.
 The property is owned by Ausgrid, a privately owned energy utility company.
 The substation was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Manly Zone substation is a purpose designed and built structure constructed c.
 1945.
 "MANLY ZONE SUBSTATION" appears on the façade in metal lettering.
-The "RESEDENTIAL UNIT" no 34a is located within the same building.
+The Residential Unit no 34a is located within the same building.
 Its property number is 7007.